Can I sell my car without the log book?

 Can you get a replacement V5C document?

-If you don’t want to have to create a bill of sale, you can always decide to apply for a replacement V5C document before you sell the vehicle.
+If you don’t want to have to create a bill of sale, you can always decide to apply for a replacement log book before you sell the vehicle.

-A replacement V5C document costs £25, which can be paid by credit or debit card over the telephone or via cheque when applying via post.
+A replacement V5C document costs £25, which can be paid by credit or debit card via the website or over the phone.
 If you are leaving it up to your buyer to apply for a replacement log book, you could always take the cost of the new V5C document off the sale price of the vehicle as a gesture of goodwill.

-Replacement log books often arrive within five working days for telephone applications.
+Replacement log books often arrive within five working days for online and phone applications.
 However, those made via post using a V62 form can take up to six weeks to be processed.

 Sell your car to ASM Auto Recycling with or without your log book

 At ASM Auto Recycling, we’ll buy any vehicle in any condition.
 This means that even if it’s a non-runner, an MOT failure or a car without a log book, we’ll pay you a fair price for your vehicle.